 Should I take

-entertainment to this trip?
+entertainment on this trip?

 Is the Budapest-Bucharest train trip safe?

 You may be wondering if this trip is safe… We can only say that it was perfectly safe for us.
 We weren’t bothered at all!
 You can lock your compartment during the night to sleep relaxed.

-How to buy Budapest-Bucharest tickets?
+How to buy Budapest Bucharest train tickets?

-- If you buy locally you may have access to a discount price, which makes the trip much cheaper;
+- If you buy locally, you may have access to a discount price, which makes the trip much cheaper;

-- However, you may also get there and the tickets are sold out; This is very unlikely during most of the year, but in peak season, it may happen;
+- However, you may also get there, and the tickets are sold out.
+This is very unlikely during most of the year, but in peak season, it may happen;

 - Tickets with

-adiscount may have all been sold and now you have to buy more expensive ones!
+adiscount may have all been sold, and now you have to buy more expensive ones!